krish-1029/agentic-podcast-system/docs/GETTING_STARTED.md

 ```

 This shows:
-- Which channels ran and their method (deterministic/agent)
+- Which channels ran and their research results
+- Token usage and cost estimates for synthesis
 - Planner outputs: `plan` (parsed JSON) and `planRaw` (original text)
 - Success/failure status and timing information